interledger/interledger.github.io/_content/setup-wallets-programmatically.md

 ### 2. Add test XRP to your account

-The Testnet has a rainmaker account that you can use to populate your account with test XRP, so you can then use this account to send test XRP to other accounts.
+The ILP Testnet has a rainmaker account that you can use to populate your account with test XRP, so you can then use this account to send test XRP to other accounts.
 To add test XRP to your account, use the following command.
 Make sure to replace `{your-account-id}` with your own `accountId` created in Step 1.

 ```
 > curl --location --request POST \